Almarch/pygotchi/README.md

 # <img src="pygotchi/www/img/icon.png" alt="PyGoTcHi" width="40"/> The Tamagotchi is live on Python !

-The goal of this package is to port [TamaLIB](https://github.com/jcrona/tamalib) to Python (>3.10).
+The goal of this package is to port [TamaLIB](https://github.com/jcrona/tamalib) to Python.
 Bringing the low-level emulator to a high-level language aims at easing its deployment as a web service.

 The web server-client logic makes a special sense for Tamagotchis as it unlocks two key functionnalities of the original game: